vhanla/gitpulldir/README.md

 This is just a simple cli tool for Windows to do a `git pull` in each subdirectoy of the current directory which qualifies as a git repository, but for now just checks if it has a `.git` directory inside.

-It lists them and proceeds to execute each asking for prompt: y = yes n = bypass, continues to the next in queue a = all of them, bypass prompts q = cancel
+It lists them and proceeds to execute each asking for prompt:

+ - y = yes, git pull it
+ - n = bypass, continues to the next in queue
+ - a = all of them, bypass prompts
+ - q = cancel

 at the end it shows a list of failed `git pull` calls.